 Frankfurt to Rome Rail Tour.
 Romantic Road, Munich, Royal Castles, Alp Mountains, Venice, and Rome: what else is there to say?
 A great travel itinerary for independent travelers!

-From Frankfurt, where the Limes once formed the northern border of the Roman Empire, this Rail tour takes you along an old trading route, the Romantic Road, to Munich and on to Innsbruck, Venice and Rome (can also be arranged from Rome to Frankfurt Int.
+From Frankfurt, where the Limes once formed the northern border of the Roman Empire, this Rail tour takes you along an old trading route, the Romantic Road, to Munich and on to Innsbruck, Venice, and Rome (can also be arranged from Rome to Frankfurt Int.
 Airport).
-An Airport Shuttle transfer to/from Rome Airport form/to the hotel in Rome can be added.
+An Airport Shuttle transfer to/from Rome Airport from/to the hotel in Rome can be added.
 The tour includes second class Rail, most of the time on High-speed trains (see the tableau this is already included in the price of your tour) and there is an option to upgraded to 1st-class Rail for the long distance train rides .
 This is just an extra of US $ 239.00 per Person and includes seat reservations!
 Here you also find everything else that is included: rail tickets, tours and admissions.

 Price per Person

 |two sharing a double room||one in a single room||three sharing a triple room|